 This March & Rally will be held at the Convention Center as opposed to the State Capitol or Iolani Palace because all the State leaders and press coverage will center around the convention center.
 You can educate yourself on the details of the location for the Rally by visiting the convention's website here: http://hawaiistatehoodconference.com/

+It was more a lack of maturity then valid protest when the U.S. and its coalition of the West walked out of the speech of Iran's President Ahmadinejad at the Durban Conference on Racism.
+What are such conferences for if not to allow differences of opinions and open and respectful debate?
 The general media has fallen into its general failing of not going the extra few inches to look deeper behind the issue.
 For example, it should have at least read Ahmadinejad's speech and dealt with the offending remarks with mature objectivity and treated it as simply the expression of the President of Iran.
 Instead of reporting on the substance of his speech, the media simply talked about the walk-out.